Broadcaster and author, Martin Plaut writes a fascinating historical account of Keir Hardie's time in South Africa.

 South Africa – the final leg of Hardie’s round-the-world journey

 It may come as something of a surprise that the first leader of the British Labour Party, Keir Hardie visited Cape Town, but in February 1908 he did.
-The city was the final stop on a round the world tour that had lasted no less than eight months.
+The city was the final stop on an around the world tour that had lasted no less than eight months.
 Hardie’s journey took in Canada, Japan, New Zealand, Australia and finally South Africa.
 It may be that he was attempting to find a way of ending his passionate relationship with the campaigner for the suffrage and suffragette movement Sylvia Pankhurst, but Hardie took the opportunity to visit and get to know the labour and socialist parties across the Empire.

 Hardie’s remarks in India, critical of British rule, were widely reported in the UK as well as South Africa.
 When he arrived in Durban on 11th February 1908, he faced a storm of controversy.
 Although Hardie attempted to re-assure the journalists who came to interview him in Durban that he was not in the country to stir up a revolution, he had little success.
 Hardie’s South African journey was dogged by bitter criticism and violent demonstrations, from which he was lucky to escape without serious injury.
 In Pretoria a white mob, 3,000 strong effectively ran him out of town, singing ‘We’ll hang Keir Hardie from a sour apple tree’.
 From Pretoria Hardie went on to Cape Town, hoping for a better reception.